You have come to the right place if you need a step by step guide on how to do Ghusl (Janabah bath) the right way.

-Ritual purity is a prerequisite to Salaat and other acts of worships; this comprises either ablution (wudu) for minor impurity or ceremonial bath (ghusl) for major impurity.
+Ritual purity is a prerequisite to Salaat and other acts of worship; this comprises either ablution (wudu) for minor impurity or ceremonial bath (ghusl) for major impurity.

 If a Muslim purifies himself in line with Allah’s commandments and the Prophet’s instructions, his prayer will purify him of sins thoroughly.

-This tremendous need for ghusl calls for an inside and simple explanations to it, as a lot of Muslims finds ghusl something hard to do; but it isn’t all that hard.
-You just need a simplified explanation to make it easy.
+This tremendous need for ghusl calls for an inside and simple explanation to it, as a lot of Muslims find ghusl something hard to do; but it isn’t that hard.
+We just need a simplified explanation for it.

-So stay with me as I riff on how to go about ghusl like the prophet did.
+So, stay with me as I guide you through the steps on how to go about ghusl (Janabah bath) as the prophet did.

-Intend (in your heart) to perform ghusl to remove major ritual impurity (Janabah, menstruation or postpartum period).
+Intend (in your heart) to make ghusl in order to remove major ritual impurity (Janabah or Ghusl after sex, menstruation, or postpartum period).
 For Example: “I am performing ghusl in order to purify myself.”

-Not that you can perform ghusl once for several intentions or reasons (like if you had a wet dream, and it’s Eid as well, and it’s Friday too).
+You can do ghusl once for several intentions or reasons (like if you had a wet dream or sex with your wife, and it’s Eid as well, and it’s Friday too).
 You will Insha Allah be rewarded for all of them.